OreoWin/PDF_Extractor/README.md

 - Try a different PDF file to verify the app is working
 - Check the error message for specific details

-**Port already in use:**
-- Streamlit uses port 8501 by default
-- If occupied, use: `streamlit run app.py --server.port 8502`

-## License

-This project is open source and available for use.